 Naturally, this idea took off tremendously.
 In fact, the word hashtag became so popular that it was even added to the urban dictionary in 2014.
 Hashtags are a great way for Twitter users to reach a broader audience and can be extremely beneficial to businesses.

-As a business, you are looking to get your content in front of as many eyes as possible.
-On top of this, you want those who read your tweets and content to be valuable potential customers.
+As a business, you want your content in front of as many eyes as possible and you want those who read your tweets and content to become valuable potential customers.
 Hashtags are a great way to make sure the right people are reading your content.
 First, you will need to develop strategies to make sure you are getting the most out of your hashtags.

 Hashtags For Business